igmk/pamtra/readme.md

 If you want to join the mailing list you can find it here https://lists.uni-koeln.de/mailman/listinfo/meteo-pamtra.
 There you can ask any question related to the usage of PAMTRA.

+## Reference

+If you use PAMTRA, please cite our paper:

+Mech, M., Maahn, M., Kneifel, S., Ori, D., Orlandi, E., Kollias, P., Schemann, V., and Crewell, S.: PAMTRA 1.0: the Passive and Active Microwave radiative TRAnsfer tool for simulating radiometer and radar measurements of the cloudy atmosphere, Geosci.
+Model Dev., 13, 4229–4251, https://doi.org/10.5194/gmd-13-4229-2020, 2020.